Hermzy14/farmingSim/protocol.md

 incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+We have chosen a pull-based approach, where control panels request sensor data from sensor/actuator nodes.
+This is a simple approach that works well for less frequent updates of sensor data.

 ## Connection and state

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or stateless?

+Our communication protocol is connection-oriented and stateful.
+This is because we want to keep track of the state of the sensor/actuator nodes and the control-panel nodes.
+This is important for the control-panel nodes to know which sensor/actuator nodes are available and what their current state is.
+It being a connection-oriented protocol will provide is with a possibility for good error handling and ensuring data integrity.

 ## Types, constants